-The research and teaching carried out in the School is diverse and covers animal, human, plant and microbial science from the atomic, molecular and cellular levels through to tissues, organs, whole organisms, populations, ecosystems, biodiversity, and human behaviour.
-This research has impacts on health and disease across species, agriculture, conservation and the environment as well as on the pharmaceutical and biotechnology industries, with direct translational relevance to the clinic, public services and social policy, and the bio-economy.
+The research and teaching carried out in the School of Biological Sciences is diverse and covers animal, human, plant and microbial science from the atomic, molecular and cellular levels through to tissues, organs, whole organisms, populations, ecosystems, biodiversity and human behaviour.
+The research has impacts on health and disease across species, agriculture, conservation and the environment as well as on the pharmaceutical and biotechnology industries, with direct translational relevance to the clinic, public services and social policy, and the bio-economy.

+The School is organised into nine

+Departments (Biochemistry; Genetics;

+Pathology; Pharmacology; Physiology,

+Development and Neuroscience; Plant

+Sciences; Psychology; Veterinary Medicine;

+Zoology) and four major interdisciplinary

+research institutes

-The School of the Biological Sciences employs around 2000 staff teaching over 4000 students (split roughly evenly between undergraduates and postgraduates).
-It consists of nine Departments (Biochemistry; Genetics; Pathology; Pharmacology; Physiology, Development and Neuroscience; Plant Sciences; Psychology; Veterinary Medicine; Zoology) and four research institutes (Gurdon Institute, Cambridge Stem Cell Institute, Sainsbury Laboratory and the MRC Toxicology Unit) all of which are involved in fundamental biological research alongside undergraduate and postgraduate teaching.
+(Gurdon Institute; Wellcome-MRC Cambridge Stem Cell Institute; Sainsbury Laboratory; MRC Toxicology Unit) all of which are involved in fundamental biological research with varying contributions to undergraduate and postgraduate teaching.